chonlita/Analytics-Portfolio/README.md

 - Identified key themes, public sentiment, and policy impacts, providing insights for stakeholders on program effectiveness and areas for improvement.

 #### Process Analysis and Redesign of Operational Performance Management
-- Identified inefficiencies such as non-value-added activities and bottlenecks in key operational processes, **with an overall cycle time efficiency of 11.43%**.
+- Identified inefficiencies such as non-value-added activities and bottlenecks in key operational processes, with an overall cycle time efficiency of 11.43%.
 - Recommended improvements to streamline processes, reduce redundancies, and leverage digital solutions for better resource utilisation.

 #### Diabetic Patient Encounter Analysis